isomerpages/moe-sacps/_our-school/School Rules.md

 (10.2) Pupils must be respectful in their observations of flag-rising, flag-lowering and other school ceremonies.

-(10.3) Pupils will take the Pledge with the right fist over the heart.
+(10.3)&nbsp;Pupils will take the Pledge with the right fist over the heart.

-(10.4) Pupils must be in respectful at prayer time.
+(10.4)&nbsp;Pupils must be in respectful at prayer time.